n11-sh/Java-Linux/README.md

 ## Website

-This repository contains the official website for Java Linux, including:
+This repository contains the official website for Java Linux, specially HTML files.

-- HTML files
-- CSS styles
-- Project assets

 The site showcases the project overview, features, and latest updates.